clemdesign/grav-plugin-social-seo-metatags/README.md

 ```
 social_pages:
   pages:
+    facebook:
       opengraph:
         enabled: true
       insights:
         enabled: false
         appid: '1234567890'
 ```

-`opengraph.enabled` toggles the integration of [Facebook Open Graph](https://ogp.me/) meta-tags.
+`facebook.opengraph.enabled` toggles the integration of [Facebook Open Graph](https://ogp.me/) meta-tags.

-`insights.enabled` toggles the integration of [Facebook Insights](https://developers.facebook.com/docs/sharing/referral-insights) meta-tag, which needs an app_id to identify you as the owner of the document.
+`facebook.insights.enabled` toggles the integration of [Facebook Insights](https://developers.facebook.com/docs/sharing/referral-insights) meta-tag, which needs an app_id to identify you as the owner of the document.
 You can find this app_id from the [Facebook App Dashboard](https://developers.facebook.com/apps/redirect/dashboard).

 ### Gzip activation